 A rotary vane vacuum pump is a positive-displacement pump that consists of vanes mounted to a rotor that rotates inside a cavity.
-In some cases these vanes can have variable length and/or be tensioned to maintain contact with the walls as the pump rotates
+In some cases these vanes can have variable length and/or be tensioned to maintain contact with the walls as the pump rotates.
+Typically these pumps are oil sealed for high vacuum applications and can have one or two stages for increased vacuum.
+There are dry running versions with carbon vanes for lower vacuum applications such as pick and place machinery or carpentry work beds.

 A turbomolecular pump is a type of vacuum pump, superficially similar to a turbopump, used to obtain and maintain high vacuum.
 These pumps work on the principle that gas molecules can be given momentum in a desired direction by repeated collision with a moving solid surface.
 Turbo vacuum pumps are now the most popular choice in high vacuum systems.